-Site reference E41 Address Land north of Site reference 71001 033 Bognop Road.
+Site reference E41 Address Land north of Site reference L41 Address Bognop Road.
 Site size (ha) 33.4 Proposed use E(g) - Office, R&D or Light Industrial.
 B2 - General Industrial.
 B8 - Storage or Distribution.
-Site selection criteria Assessment SA findings Major positive effects are pred delivering employment floorspective landscape criteria, due to the landscape criteria, due to the full assessment of all mind effects arising from the site is a South Staffordshire Local Plan ace.
-Major negative effects he site's Green Belt harm.
-Ir and major positive and ne available in the Sustainabilit are predicted against gative sustainability Economic Land 60 Availability Assessment score The search of the site is becaused 2012 - 100 B - 201 - 100 - Policy area and access to The north of the site is located within Hilton Parish whilst the southern part of infrastructure the site is located within Essington Parish.
-It is immediately east of Vernon Park and Hilton Main Industrial Estate.
-The majority of the eastern boundary of the site abuts these employment sites directly - excluding the south east corner.
-The site is split more or less equally in an east-west direction between Featherstone and Shareshill Ward in the north and Essington Ward in the south. approximately 0.3km vAlthough located adjace h hosts an hourly or better by west of the site along A460 (cent J1, M54, there is a 1.0k n, and approximately 0.2km Cannock Road. m travel distance to Sequential test The site is in the Green Belt and therefore is not a sequentially preferable location.
-Whilst it is located at the site of a former quarry, and therefore is not particularly visually attractive, the site is not considered to meet the definition of Previously Developed Land.
-Green Belt harm Western half of the site (30.3ha) - high.
-Eastern half of the site - very high harm.
-Landscape sensitivity Low.
-Impact on historic environment HESA scores the site a green for historic environment, indicating although archaeological mitigation. g no concerns identified, or current evidence, Known site constraints woodland and pools so • EDNA2 identifies listed y been used as a quarry and o site will incur remediation I windmill and monument w costs. barrier to developmen t.
+Site selection criteria Assessment SA findings Major positive effects are predic ted against the economy cr riteria due to the site delivering employment floorspa ce.
+Major negative effects a re predicted against the landscape criteria, due to the e site's Green Belt harm.
+The full assessment of all minor and major positive and neg ative sustainability effects arising from the site is av ailable in the Sustainability Appraisal of the South Staffordshire Local Plan Ro eview.
+Economic Land 60 Availability Assessment score Policy area and The north of the site is located w • access to the site is located within Essingt - infrastructure and Hilton Main Industrial Estate • site abuts these employment sites directly - excluding the south east corner.
+The site is split more or less equally in an east-west direction between Featherstone and Shareshill Ward in the north and Essington Ward in the south. and onal estimate marking and Essington ward in the south Nearest bus stop which hosts an hourly or better bus service is located approximately 0.3km west of the site along A460 Cannock Road.
+Although located adjacent J1, M54, there is a 1.0km travel distance to the access the junction, and approximately 0.2km east of A460 / Cannock Road.
+Sequential test The site is in the Green Belt and · • • location.
+Whilst it is located at the • particularly visually attractive, the ie site is not considered to i meet the definition of Green Belt harm Previously Developed Land.
+Western half of the site (30.3ha) hiσh Green bert narm Eastern half of the site - very high Landscape Low.
+5 sensitivity Impact on historic HESA scores the site a green for both direct and indirect pot tential harm to the environment historic environment, indicating no concerns identified, on current evidence, although archaeological mitigation measures may be required.
+Known site - been used as a quarry and r constraints woodland and pools so site will incur remediation costs.
+EDNA2 identifies listed windmill and monument which could act as barrier to development.

-There is no clear and obvious pedestrian direct access to the site as Bognop Road has no footpaths or lighting.
-Entire site located within a Mineral Safeguarding Area.
+- There is no clear and obvious pedestrian direct access to the site as Bognop Road has no footpaths or lighting. - Entire site located within a Mineral Safeguarding Area.